wso2/docs-open-banking/en/docs/advanced/dynamic-client-registration.md

 The bank needs to provide the DCR API from its open banking solution and WSO2  Open Banking Accelerator provides the DCR capabilities with an endpoint that performs the following:
- - Validates if the API consumer application is authorised by a competent authority
+ - Validates if the API consumer application is authorized by a competent authority
- - Validates information such as the API consumer application’s role, signature algorithm, authorisation scopes, OAuth2.0 grant types, application type, and the request issuance time
+ - Validates information such as the API consumer application’s role, signature algorithm, authorization scopes, OAuth2.0 grant types, application type, and the request issuance time
  - Allows registered API consumer applications to access data via open banking APIs